Concerns and controversies at the 2012 Summer Paralympics: Jody Cundy disqualification

 Cyclist Jody Cundy attracted criticism for his reaction to a disqualification in the C4/C5 1 km time trial, which followed a dispute over a starting gate opening.
 He was quoted as shouting at his coaches, "I fell out of the gate because the fucking gate didn't open.
 Everybody else gets the fucking re-ride… you don’t know the half of it.
 Do you know what it’s like?
 Four years of my life.
 One minute three, I could have destroyed everyone… in front of a six thousand home crowd.
 I'll never get this opportunity ever, ever, ever again."
 He had to be physically restrained by the team mechanic.
 He later returned to the arena to apologise to the crowd, saying, "I would like to apologise for my language, I think that even after all that noise you might have been able to hear my language… Congratulations to all my fellow competitors."

 Channel 4 coverage

 Channel 4, which has the UK broadcast rights for the Paralympics, attracted criticism for several elements of its opening ceremony coverage.
 This criticism mainly focused on the use of adverts within the broadcast, but also on what some viewers saw as the overly political nature of the commentary.

 A spokesman from Channel 4 was quoted as saying "We took the decision to run less advertising during the opening ceremony than would usually be broadcast in our peak time programming...
 But Channel 4 is a commercially funded public service broadcaster and advertising allows us to invest in original programming and events such as the Paralympics."

-Channel 4 also came under criticism for airing, on its show The Last Leg With Adam Hills, a tweet that asked whether if it is acceptable to hit disabled people.
+Channel 4 also came under criticism for airing, on its show The Last Leg With Adam Hills, a tweet that asked whether it is acceptable to hit disabled people.